On X, a guy is attacking a Cybertruck with a baseball bat.

 It’s an oddly literal way to interpret the idea that trucks are tough.
 Yes, durability is one form of toughness.
 But when people say “My truck is tough,” they inevitably mean something more ineffable than “My truck can take a bullet.”
 The truck is synecdoche for an entire lifestyle where men work with their hands in small towns across rural America.
 It’s not that the truck is tough—it’s that the driver is tough and requires a particular vehicle in which to be tough.
 He bales hay, spends Sunday morning at church, and drinks longnecks sitting on the tailgate.

-But Cybertruck drivers don’t buy these futuristic trucks to haul stuff (they can’t) or tow stuff (they can’t) or even offroad (they can’t).
+But Cybertruck drivers don’t buy these futuristic trucks to haul stuff (they can’t) or tow stuff (they can’t)* or even offroad (they can’t).
 Instead, the Cybertruck offers a bulky unibody vehicle with metallic sci-fi paneling and a massive video touchscreen.
-It’s perfect for the growing share or truck shoppers who say they use their “truck” for errands and commuting more than towing or hauling.
+It’s perfect for the growing share of truck shoppers who say they use their “truck” for errands and commuting more than towing or hauling.
 The same shoppers who say they want a truck that is “modern,” “sophisticated, and “technologically advanced” more than “functional” or “reliable.”
 The truck’s appeal—its meaning as a consumer good—was built, at least in part, on the sexiness of a particular kind of utilitarian masculinity.
 But Cybertruck people aren’t truck people.
 Because, practicality aside, trucks are utilitarian objects of conspicuous consumption that serve to signal the driver’s identity.
 Chevy Silverados remain the preferred choice for country boys who haul stuff, Ford F-150s still get the most country songs, and Toyota Tacomas are favored by outdoorsy types who refer to their trucks as “rigs.”

 With the triangular Cybertruck, however, we’re dealing with something else.
 Even its name is ill-fitting, a conceptual contradiction: “Cyber” and “truck” reach both forward and backward in time: the shiny surfaces of Silicon Valley’s contactless future meeting the utilitarian grit and endurance of America’s past.